-Column 8.
-For each debt-financed property, deduct the same percentage (as determined earlier) of the total deductions that are directly connected to the income (including the dividends-received deductions allowed by sections 243, 244, and 245).
-However, if the debt-financed property is depreciable property, figure the depreciation deduction by the straight line method only and enter the amount in column 3(a).
+For each debt-financed property, multiply the total deductions directly connected to the income (including the dividends-received deductions allowed by sections 243, 244, and 245) by the percentage computed on line 6.
+However, if the debt-financed property is depreciable property, figure the depreciation deduction by the straight-line method only and enter the amount in Schedule A, Part V, line 3(a).

-For each debt-financed property, attach statements showing separately a computation of the depreciation deduction (if any) reported in column 3(a) and a breakdown of the expenses included in column 3(b).
-Corporations owning stock that is unrelated debt-financed property should see Schedule C (Dividends and Special Deductions) of Form 1120, U.S. Corporation Income Tax Return, to determine the dividends-received deductions to include in column 3(b).
+For each debt-financed property, attach statements showing separately a computation of the depreciation deduction (if any) reported in Schedule A, Part V, line 3(a) (as described earlier) and a breakdown of the expenses included in Schedule A, Part V, line 3(b).
+Corporations owning stock that is unrelated debt-financed property should see Schedule C (Dividends and Special Deductions) of Form 1120, U.S. Corporation Income Tax Return, to determine the dividends-received deductions to include in Schedule A, Part V, line 3(b).